kenatiod/MUT/Understanding Machine Understanding.md

 ## Epilogue: "I just wanted to understand..."

 When I set out to write this book, my goal was simple: I wanted to understand machine understanding.
 As a computer technology inventor and developer, I had spent years working on systems designed to perceive, learn, and reason about the world.
-Over 50 years ago I started trying to use image processing at the Argonne National Laboratory to look at micrographs of cross-sections of optic nerve fibers, and then later that year to recognize hand printed characters at Information International Inc. in Califronia.
+Over 50 years ago I started trying to use image processing at the Argonne National Laboratory to look at micrographs of cross-sections of optic nerve fibers, and then later that year to recognize hand printed characters at Information International Inc. in California.
 The first "AI Winter" put a long pause to those activities, but I always felt there was something missing, a certain _je ne sais quoi_ that separated even the most advanced AI from the depth and flexibility of human understanding.

 As I dug deeper into the philosophical, cognitive, and technical dimensions of this question, I realized that I needed a collaborator who could provide a unique perspective.
 That's when I turned to Claude 3 Opus, an AI assistant with a remarkable facility for language and reasoning.